felipelobatodasilva/AWS-Database-Migration/README.md

 For this migration, We'll use AWS Database Migration Service (DMS) and many other Services like IAM, EC2, S3 and RDS.

-All of these services mentioned recently can be used under AWS free tier which offers some different services from AWS for free, in order to explore many of them.
+All of these services mentioned recently can be used under AWS Free Tier which offers some different services from AWS for free, in order to explore many of them.

 # Table of Contents
 ● [Migrating Data from On-Premise Database to S3](#migratingdatafromonpremise)<br/>